Dental Training Initiative

 The GDC’s purpose is to protect the public by regulating the dental team.

-As a Tier 5 International Training Fellow you will be eligible for temporary registration with the GDC.
+As an International Training Fellow, you will be eligible for temporary registration with the GDC.

 Read further details on temporary registration with the GDC.